omoyal/openshift_admins_for_devops_workshop/Day 3/Lab-3_A_OAuth_and_RBAC.md

 # Day 3 Lab 1 - Securing the Gates (OAuth & RBAC)

 Welcome to Day 3!
 In this first exercise, we will take on the role of an SRE hardening our cluster.
 We will connect OpenShift to a local Identity Provider using an `htpasswd` configuration, create enterprise users, and set up strict access control rules (RBAC).

 > [!IMPORTANT]
+> **Our Mission:**
-> **Our Mission:** Create a dual-environment setup (`dev` and `prod`), onboard an Admin and a Developer, and ensure each has exactly the permissions they need—no more, no less.
+> Create a dual-projecrs (NameSpaces) setup (`dev` and `prod`), onboard an Admin and a Developer, and ensure each has exactly the permissions they need—no more, no less.

 > [!IMPORTANT]
 > Just like the previous labs, we will walk through this process together, step-by-step.